Jbleezy/BO2-Reimagined/README.md

 ## Perks
 * No longer deactivated if the perk machine is powered off

+### Quick Revive
+* No longer automatically powered on in solo
+* Increased cost in solo from 500 to 1500
+* No longer gives an additional self revive in solo
+* Decreases normal health regeneration delay from 2 seconds to 1.5 seconds
+* Decreases low health regeneration delay from 4 seconds to 3 seconds
+* Increases health regeneration rate from 100 health per second to 125 health per second

 ### Speed Cola
 * Aim twice as fast